imBLISP/Digital-art-ecommerce/README.md

 # Vinfei

->   This repo doesn't house the assets used to build the vinfei website

-Available on heroku at https://vinfeii.herokuapp.com/

-**Ecommerce website for people passionate about digital artworks and supporting artists**
+**An eCommerce website for individuals passionate about digital artwork and supporting artists**

-## Key features
+## Key Features

 ### User Management

-Login/signup with **email link authentication**
+- Login/signup with **email link authentication**.

-Website supports **Persistent cookies** and **session cookies**
+- The website supports **persistent cookies** and **session cookies**.

-### Buy digital art
+### Buy Digital Art

-Buy digital art by visiting artpage, *email authentication required*
+- Purchase digital art by visiting the art page (*email authentication required*).

-Payments require card and use **stripe api** to handle transactions
+- Payments require a card and use the **Stripe API** to handle transactions.

-Uses a **Webhook** to update/add purchase information to database and handle the artwork transaction
+- Utilizes a **webhook** to update/add purchase information to the database and manage artwork transactions.

-### Sell digital art
+### Sell Digital Art

-Make digital art cards and **upload your own art** on the profile page utilizing **responsive cards** that respond to changes in forms to accurately see what your art will look like on the front page, *email authentication required*
+- Create digital art cards and **upload your own art** on the profile page using **responsive cards** that adjust to form changes, allowing you to preview what your art will look like on the front page (*email authentication required*).

-Artwork gets **converted to low quality** for thumbnails to prevent users from downloading the full resolution artwork without purchasing the artwork
+- Artwork is **converted to low quality** for thumbnails to prevent users from downloading the full-resolution artwork without purchase.

-### Art ownership
+### Art Ownership

-Once bought, a user can **download** **the full resolution** of the artwork
+- Once purchased, users can **download the full resolution** of the artwork.

-Users can put the artwork on sale again if they wish by making a new card
+- Users can resell the artwork by creating a new card.

 ### Security

-Features implemented to improve security :
+Features implemented to enhance security:

--   SQLAlchemy to prevent SQL injections
+- **SQLAlchemy** to prevent SQL injections.
--   Werkzeug utilities to prevent Cross-site scripting, Injections etc
+- **Werkzeug utilities** to protect against cross-site scripting, injections, etc.
--   Password hashing for database
+- **Password hashing** for the database.
--   Email authentication link using email hashing
+- **Email authentication link** using email hashing.
--   Webhooks to validate purchases and adding information to database
+- **Webhooks** to validate purchases and update the database.

 ## Tools

 **Frontend**

--   HTML/CSS/Javascript
+- HTML/CSS/JavaScript
 - Bootstrap

--   JQuery, Popper.js
+- jQuery, Popper.js
 - Sass

 **Backend**

--   Python backend framework : **Flask**
+- Python backend framework: **Flask**
--   Database : **SQLite**
+- Database: **SQLite**
--   Wtforms, sqlalchemy, werkzeug utilities
+- WTForms, SQLAlchemy, Werkzeug utilities